Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Conclusion

 \section{Conclusion}

 We have initiated the study of PB through the truth-tracking lens.
-For a total of eleven rules, we investigated whether they could be interpreted as MLEs.
-Whenever they could not, we tried to identify specific conditions under which they would serve as MLEs.
+For a total of eleven rules, we investigated whether they can be interpreted as MLEs.
+For those that cannot, we tried to identify specific conditions under which they still can serve as MLEs.
 All our results are summarised in Table~\ref{tab:results}.

-There is still quite some work to be done regading the study of MLEs in the context of PB.
-Filling out the missing cells in Table~\ref{tab:results} is one thing.
-Our work also shows some kind of tension between efficiency requirements (exhaustiveness) and truth-tracking ability: the two rules that we proved to be MLEs both fail exhaustiveness.
+There is still some work to be done regarding the study of MLEs in the context of PB.
+The most obvious task would be to answer the open questions corresponding to the two missing cells in Table~\ref{tab:results}.
+In the case of our positive results, one could try to come up with more natural noise models for which the rules are MLEs, e.g., noise models for which not all the supersets of the ground truth have the same probability.
+Our work also shows a certain tension between efficiency requirements (exhaustiveness) and truth-tracking ability: the two rules that we proved to be MLEs (for the general case) both fail exhaustiveness.
 This interaction deserves further study.
+Similarly, we found that the most studied rules that enforce proportional representation fail to satisfy weak reinforcement.
+It would be interesting to investigate whether or not this constitutes a formal incompatibility.

 Then, on top of the MLE concept, the epistemic approach also offers several other ways of studying voting rules.
 As we have seen, finding rules that are MLEs is not an easy task.
-It could be that this is simply too demanding a requirement.
-Instead, other criteria that have been studied in the literature on epistemic social choice could be applied to the PB setting.
-For instance, it could be interesting to study PB rules with respect to their sample complexity \citep{CPS13} or their robustness against noise \citep{CKKK20}---a criterion that is somewhat similar to the MLE requirement but easier to satisfy.
+It might be the case that this is simply too demanding a requirement.
+Instead, other criteria that have been studied in the literature on epistemic social choice could be applied to the PB setting as well.
+For instance, it could be interesting to study PB rules with respect to their sample complexity \citep{CPS16} or their robustness against noise \citep{CKKK22}---a criterion that is somewhat similar to the MLE requirement but easier to satisfy.
 All of these constitute interesting directions for future work on a topic that is still very much under-studied and deserving of further attention.

+\paragraph{Acknowledgments.} We are grateful to multiple anonymous reviewers for the valuable feedback we received on this work.